dafarry/white-cuts-across-black-background/README.md

 [white-cuts-on-black-display.py](white-cuts-on-black-display.py)

-Installation instructions for the Python libraries are below.
+Short explanation of how the loop was achieved, and installation instructions for the Python libraries are below the animation.

 ![White Cuts on Black Background](gif/cuts-anim.gif)